 Early diagnosis is important to effectively treat endometriosis.
 Certain tests, such as blood tests or a pelvic ultrasound, may be done to rule out infection or other conditions.
 Based on the symptoms, signs, and imaging findings, a probable diagnosis of endometriosis can be made.

 Endometriosis is diagnosed by a laparoscopy procedure.
 During a laparoscopy, your doctor will insert a thin tube with a lens and light through a small incision in the lower abdomen.
 This gives the doctor a good view of the inside of the pelvic area and helps determine the location and size of the endometrial growths.
-Often, the doctor can remove the endometrial growths during the laparoscopy.
+Sometimes, the doctor can remove the endometrial growths during the laparoscopy; however, such surgery generally does not always improve pain or symptoms in teenagers.
+Therefore, given the risk of surgery, we instead choose to treat with medications initially.

 If endometriosis is diagnosed, there are several treatment options that may be right for your daughter.
 Options can include: